RanLuKenny/Summer-project-chip-test-program-on-Xilinx-Zedboard/README.md

 There 4 steps in the program design.

-1. Linux system (Xilinux) installation on FPGA Zedboard.
+1. Linux system (Xilinux) installation on Xilinx Zedboard.

 2. Extract test vector from '.vcd' file and store the vector into temp file.